michaelbrawn/homebridge-deebot-wiki/Configuration-(v1).md

 * ⚠️ The `"platform": "Deebot"` line **must not** be changed.

 * See [[Country Codes]] for a list of allowed country codes
-* If your account is based in China you should use your ECOVACS ID for your username

 ## Optional Settings